-- 6.2.2 At the same meetings the indicative five years capital projects listed in the IDP and capital assets investment programme will be reviewed and new capital projects identified will be added to the IDP and the capital assets investment programme. - 6.2.3 The IDP review process will include the identification of needs of the local community notwithstanding the fact that national or provincial government programmes may be responsible for the implementation of such projects or programmes. - 6.2.4 Ward committees may indicate during the IDP review process what projects or programmes are very important for their communities.
+- 6.2.1 The IDP review process will include the identification of needs of the local community notwithstanding the fact that national or provincial government programmes may be responsible for the implementation of such projects or programmes. - 6.2.2 Ward committees may indicate during the IDP review process what projects or programmes are very important for their communities.